SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 And be aware, that corners directly followed by another corner (a typical situation in chicanes on many tracks) are very challenging for Aiden.
 You can use that, but take the recommendations of Aiden with a grain of salt here.

+Good to know: If no sections are defined for the current track, the Driving Coach will try to derive sections automatically based on the lap telemetry data.
+I strongly recommend to define the sections manually, because this will yield the best results, but the automatically generated sections will provide a starting point.

 ### Coaching on the track

 Aiden can give you instructions and recommendations for the next corner while you are driving.
 You can enable this by a voice command, for example: "Can you give me instructions while I am driving?", or you can use the plugin action "TrackCoaching" on you your controller.